tvquizphd/public-quiz/README.md

 ## Security claims

-Before activation, GitHub pages publicly hosts public keys and asymmetrically encrypted messages. *Your master password, however, never leaves your browser*.
+Before activation, GitHub Pages publicly host public keys and asymmetrically encrypted messages. *Your master password, however, never leaves your browser*.
 Each login takes about 60 seconds to complete the password-authenticated [key exchange][PAKE] by.

 - Authenticating your password against the [output of a pseudorandom function][OPRF].
 - Returning a single-session [AES-GCM][GCM] key for authenticated encryption.